duncster94/duncster94/README.md

 [![Duncan Forster's Patternite contributions](https://dev.patternite.com/badge/?username=duncster)](https://patternite.com/users/d5a991ecf2/duncster)

+#### Contact
+If you'd like to get in touch, you can email me at duncan.forster@mail.utoronto.ca.

 <!--
 **duncster94/duncster94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.